All posts

 YNAB offers bank sync, and many users rely on it.
 We don't, and we won't.

 Here's the honest read: bank sync is convenient.
 It's also the thing that lets people stop paying attention to their spending, because the app will catch it for them.
-The five-second friction of typing in a transaction is what makes the difference between knowing what you spent and feeling what you spent.
+The five-second friction of typing in (or reviewing) a transaction is what makes the difference between knowing what you spent and feeling what you spent.
 Apps that automate that pause away aren't bad — they're just a different category of tool.

 YNAB's stance is "we offer both, you choose."
 Our stance is "we offer one, on purpose."
 If you really want the auto-import experience, YNAB serves it better than we do, and that's an honest answer.